kaushicaravind2000/kaushicaravind2000/README.md

-- 👋 Hi, I’m @kaushicaravind2000
+- 👋 Hi, I’m @kaushicaravind2000, web developer designer, aspiring BockChain Developer.
-- 👀 I’m interested in Web Design and Development, and currently improving my foundation in the field of NLP and BlockChain mechanisms.
+- 👀 I’m interested in Web Design and Development, and currently improving my skills in BlockChain and data science.
 - 🌱 I’m currently learning Ethereum Blockchain developement, react native , react JS and other server based technologies.
 - 💞️ I’m looking to collaborate on WebDesigns and Development  projects.
 - 📫 How to reach me : Email: kaushicbaravind@gmail.com